emsif84/emsif84.github.io/index.md

 When Snowflake was introduced, my knowledge in SQL came into play.
 Furthermore i had to familiarize myself with PowerBI, which was also introduced for developing dashboards.
 So, there was a lot to learn, and i´m still learning today these tools.

 But somehow, there was a missing piece in my data knowledge.
 Up to this point i did a lot of exploratory data analysis or said differently, so far i work with data which represent the past.
 I wanted to minimize the gap to predictive analytics.
 Because of my study I was already familiar with models like regression or factor analysis etc. But everything in a straight scientific way.
 So I decided to start learning Machine Learning.
-I signed up on [codecademy](https://codecadamy.com/)
+I signed up on [codecademy](https://www.codecademy.com/pages/data-science-career-specializations) and started my path in Machine Learning.

 ---